= Members Only

 If you have been an active ACT Member for at least 15 years and are interested in Emeritus status, please email ACT Headquarters.
 You will also need to verify your retirement date and if you plan on doing any consulting work after retirement.

-Any Full member may propose for the consideration of the Awards Committee the name of any individual whose achievements merit consideration for Honorary membership in the College.
-Nominations with supporting documents must be submitted to the Chair of the Awards Committee through the Executive Director; the Awards Committee recommendation is considered by Council.
+Any Full member may propose to the Awards Committee the name of any individual whose contributions to the College merit consideration for Honorary membership in the College, who otherwise would not be eligible for membership.
+Nominations with supporting documents must be submitted to the Chair of the Awards Committee.
+The recommendation of the Committee shall be forwarded to the Council for approval.
+Honorary members shall pay no membership fees and may not vote.

 Corporate Member Dues: $1,500